Arcadia-Science/2024-sensory-neuroimaging/README.md

 ## Overview

-This repo contains microscope control software, data analysis scripts, and notebooks for the translation pilot ["Brain imaging of pruritogen responses"](https://doi.org/10.57844/arcadia-b963-15ac).
+This repo contains microscope control software, data analysis scripts, and notebooks for the Arcadia pub ["Label-free neuroimaging in mice captures sensory activity in response to tactile stimuli and acute pain"](https://doi.org/10.57844/arcadia-b963-15ac).
 This repository includes all the code necessary to reproduce the figures and results from the pub.

 ## Installation and Setup